nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: Previous and current version of delete command:**

 * **Alternative 1 (previous version):** Delete only supports one deletion at a time.
-    * Pros:
-      * Deletes the particular intended contact.
+    * Pros: Deletes the particular intended contact.
     * Cons: Takes time to delete multiple contacts, does not fit our target audience that wants operations to be fast.

 * **Alternative 2 (current version):** Delete supports batch deletion by module code as well.
     * Pros: Faster deletion while still supporting deletion by one index.
-    * Cons: Not able to undo the deletion therefore if the user deletes the wrong batch, would take a long time to key all the information back in.
+    * Cons: Not able to undo the deletion if the user deletes the wrong batch, it would take a long time to key all the information back in.

 --------------------------------------------------------------------------------------------------------------------